+LC000012 - Page 32 of 49

+1 FPCA is submitted as provided in this section.

+(g) If a voter is casting a mail ballot received through the use of the FPCA card as provided in this section, the voter's signature does not need to be witnessed or notarized on the certifying envelope used for the return of the voted mail ballot.

+17-20-10.2.
+Official state blank ballots.

-1 becoming available.
-The office of secretary of state shall be responsible for the arrangement, 2 preparation, printing and distribution of the official state blank ballots.
-The secretary of state shall 3 also be responsible for all accompanying candidate listings to the extent that information is 4 available, instruction sheets, and envelopes.
-5 17-20-16.
+In the event the official ballot is not available for issuance and mailing forty-five (45) days 6 7 before a general, primary general, or special election, persons applying for a mail ballot under 8 subdivision 17-20-2(3) and persons applying for a mail ballot through the use of the Federal Post 9 Card Application (FPCA) shall be issued an official state blank ballot forty-five (45) days before 10 the election.
+Additionally, the voter shall be sent the official ballot immediately upon the ballots 11 becoming available.
+The office of secretary of state shall be responsible for the arrangement, 12 preparation, printing and distribution of the official state blank ballots.
+The secretary of state shall 13 also be responsible for all accompanying candidate listings to the extent that information is 14 available, instruction sheets, and envelopes.

+17-20-16.
 Time of casting vote.

-Mail ballots may be cast in the manner provided by law on or before election day; provided, 6 that no mail ballot shall be counted unless it is received by the state board not later than the time 7 8 prescribed by § 17-18-11 for the closing of polling places on election day, except ballots cast under 9 the provisions of § 17-20-6.1, which shall be counted if received by the state board by four o'clock 10 p.m.
+Mail ballots may be cast in the manner provided by law on or before election day; provided, that no mail ballot shall be counted unless it is received by the state board not later than the time prescribed by § 17-18-11 for the closing of polling places on election day, except ballots cast under the provisions of § 17-20-6.1, which shall be counted if received by the state board by four o'clock p.m.
 (4:00) on the third day following a primary general election or four o'clock p.m.
-(4:00) on the 11 seventh day following an election.
-12 SECTION 14.
-Section 17-22-1 of the General Laws in Chapter 17-22 entitled "Tabulation 13 and Certification of Returns by State Board" is hereby amended to read as follows: 14 17-22-1.
+(4:00) on the seventh day following an election.

+SECTION 14.
+Section 17-22-1 of the General Laws in Chapter 17-22 entitled "Tabulation and Certification of Returns by State Board" is hereby amended to read as follows:

+17-22-1.
 Commencement and continuance of tabulations.

-15 The state board shall commence the counting, canvassing, and tabulating of all votes cast, 16 including mail ballots, at eight o'clock (8:00) p.m. on any election day at which mail ballots may 17 be cast and within twenty-four (24) hours after any other election or primary general election, and 18 shall continue and complete the tabulation with all reasonable expedition by using an optical scan 19 count system.
-20 SECTION 15.
-Sections 17-23-15, 17-23-17 and 17-23-18 of the General Laws in Chapter 21 17-23 entitled "Election Offenses" are hereby amended to read as follows: 22 17-23-15.
+The state board shall commence the counting, canvassing, and tabulating of all votes cast, including mail ballots, at eight o'clock (8:00) p.m. on any election day at which mail ballots may be cast and within twenty-four (24) hours after any other election or primary general election, and shall continue and complete the tabulation with all reasonable expedition by using an optical scan count system.

+30 SECTION 15.
+Sections 17-23-15, 17-23-17 and 17-23-18 of the General Laws in Chapter

+31 17-23 entitled "Election Offenses" are hereby amended to read as follows:

+32 17-23-15.
 Polling or surveying of voter opinion.

-23 (a) No person shall conduct any form of poll or survey of voter opinion or voter conduct 24 within a building or within fifty (50) feet of the entrance or entrances to a building in which voting 25 is being conducted at any primary general election or election; provided, that nothing in this section 26 shall be deemed to apply to or to affect the activities of election officials or election inspectors, or 27 "checkers", "runners", and "watchers" as defined in § 17-19-22.
-28 (b) Notice of this section shall be posted in a conspicuous place at all polling places.
-29 17-23-17.
-Violations with respect to elections.
-30 (a) Any person is guilty of a felony who: 31 (1) Makes a declaration of candidacy or obtains, circulates, or causes to be circulated his 32 or her nomination papers for an office, knowing or with good reason to know that he or she is not 33 qualified as provided in this title to be his or her party's candidate for the office; 34 (2) Knowingly or without reasonable and proper investigation makes any substantial
+(a) No person shall conduct any form of poll or survey of voter opinion or voter conduct within a building or within fifty (50) feet of the entrance or entrances to a building in which voting